We deliver responsible, sustainable tourism Find Out How >

 CARSTENZ PYRAMID/PUNCAK JAYA ITINERARY

-Helicopter trip itinerary
+Helicopter trip programme

 Day` Programme

-1 Arrival Timika
+1 Arrival Timika and stay in a local hotel

-2 Rest day Timika, preparation
+2 Rest day Timika, preparation, acclimatisation

 3 Helicopter to Carstenz Base Camp